 Conduct your research

 Game forums can offer great tips and tricks, but you can also find game walkthroughs and cheat codes online.
-This will save you time and allow you to focus on learning the game itself.
+Whether you are playing shooting games like Escape from Tarkov (for which you can find tarkov hacks online) or strategy games like Until Dawn, a little research can go a long way.
+It can also save you time and allow you to focus on learning the game itself.

 Participate in a club or team